n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 The `blwm` feature positions below-base marks for attachment to base characters.
-In Gurmukhi, this includes below-base dependent vowels (matras) as well as the below-base consonant forms "Raphala" and "Baphala".
+In Gurmukhi, this includes below-base dependent vowels (matras) as well as the below-base consonant forms of "Ra", "Ha", and "Va".

 ## The `<guru>` shaping model ##